second-state/WasmEdge-go/README.md

 # Examples

-For examples, please refer to the [example folder](https://github.com/second-state/WasmEdge-go/examples).
+For examples, please refer to the [example repository](https://github.com/second-state/WasmEdge-go-examples/).

-* [Print Fibonacci](https://github.com/second-state/WasmEdge-go/tree/master/examples/go_PrintFibonacci): The simple example for using the WasmEdge-go package and the usage of host function and external references.
-* [Read File](https://github.com/second-state/WasmEdge-go/tree/master/examples/go_ReadFile): The example for running the WASM file with WASI of read file and standard input and output.